gamaynard/SectorTools/Manuals/new_connect.md

 ![aws_homescreen.PNG](/SupportingFiles/aws1.PNG)
 3. On the left-hand side of the EC2 screen, under **NETWORK & SECURITY** select the **Key Pairs** option.
 ![aws_EC2screen.PNG](/SupportingFiles/aws2.PNG)
 4. Click on the orange **CREATE KEY PAIR** button in the top right corner of the screen and you should see the options below.
 Enter a name that describes the computer being used.
 For example, you could use the computer's name on the CCCFA network (`"HOOK-##"`) or something along those lines.
 Be sure that you've selected the correct key type for use with PuTTY (.ppk) and press the orange **CREATE KEY PAIR** button to create the keys.
+You will be prompted to save the private key in a safe place.
+### GitLab Orange Heading
+{: .gitlab-orange}
 ![aws_createKeyPair.PNG](/SupportingFiles/aws3.PNG)